ssaring/sportstracker/sportstracker/docs/README.txt

 entries.
 When adding new exercises you can import the data from the recorded exercise files.

-ExerciseViewer supports Polar, CicloSport, Garmin, Timex and Oregon heartrate monitors.
+ExerciseViewer supports Polar, CicloSport, Garmin, Timex, Oregon and Kalenji heartrate monitors.
 This is the current compatibility list (other monitors might work too, but I can't test them, user feedback is welcome):

   - Polar S610(i)      (tested)
   - Polar S710(i)      (tested)